viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 ### Schemas

-Package `schemas` provides Pydantic models that are used to serialize data used throughout the application.
-Schemas can provide a middle layer between source data (SQLAlchemy models) and application output.
-They are also used as the response objects.
+The `schemas` package provides Pydantic models that are used as an intermediary layer between the source data (SQLAlchemy models) and the application output.
+Additionally, they are used as the response objects.

-As a next step, we create a new file `schemas/movies.py` and declare there all schemas (Pydantic models) used across `movies` service.
-In our case, it will be a single `MovieSchema` used as a request response model.
+Moving forward, we create a new file named `schemas/movies.py`.
+Within this file, we declare all the schemas that are utilized within the `movies` service.
+In this specific case, we will have a single `MovieSchema` used as a request response model.

 ```python
 from pydantic import BaseModel